 a.
-Account Balance:
+Account balance:

 To calculate the sick leave conversion balance that may be converted to the CTT account, take the current sick leave balance and add it to any days previously converted to the CTT account.
 The formula below outlines the formula for conversion of sick leave hours to the CTT account:

-- 1,000 Balance of unused sick leave hours - 160 Balance of sick leave hours converted to CTT to date - 1,160 Total sick leave conversion hours (1000 + 160) - 145 Divide by 8 to equal total sick leave conversion days - 9 Equals number of days eligible for conversion to CTT b.
+1,000 Balance of unused sick leave hours + 160 Balance of sick leave hours converted to CTT to date 1,160 Total sick leave conversion hours (1000 + 160) 160 Divide by 7.25 to equal total sick leave conversion days 22 Equals number of days eligible for conversion to CTT b.
 Annual Conversion.
 The conversion is as follows:

 - 1. Teachers who are beginning their seventh (7th), eighth (8th), or ninth (9th) year of service and have a sick leave balance in their account of at least fifty (50) days may make a one (1) time only conversion up to ten (10) days at their daily rate of pay at the time the deposit is made in accordance with Subd.
-3.b of this Article. - 2.
-Teachers who have a sick leave conversion balance in their account of ninety (90) to one hundred thirty-nine (139) days may convert up to ten (10) days annually beginning 2001-02 and eleven (11) days annually beginning 2002-03 at their daily rate of pay at the time the deposit is made in accordance with Subd.
-3.b of this Article. - 3.
-Teachers who have a sick leave conversion balance in their account of one hundred forty (140) to one hundred eighty-nine (189) days may convert up to twelve(12) days annually beginning 2001-02 and thirteen (13) days annually beginning 2002-03 at their daily rate of pay at the time the deposit is made in accordance with Subd.
-3.b of this Article. - 4.
-Teachers who have a sick leave conversion balance in their account of one hundred ninety plus (190+) days may convert up to fourteen (14) days annually beginning 2001-02 and fifteen (15) days annually beginning 2002-03 at their daily rate of pay at the time the deposit is made in accordance with Subd.
-3.b of this Article.
+3.b of this article. - 2.
+Teachers who have a sick leave conversion balance in their account of ninety (90) to one hundred thirty-nine (139) days may convert up to eleven (11) days annually beginning 2002-03 at their daily rate of pay at the time the deposit is made in accordance with Subd.
+3.b of this article. - 3.
+Teachers who have a sick leave conversion balance in their account of one hundred forty (140) to one hundred eighty-nine (189) days may convert up to thirteen (13) days annually beginning 2002-03 at their daily rate of pay at the time the deposit is made in accordance with Subd.
+3.b of this article. - 4.
+Teachers who have a sick leave conversion balance in their account of one hundred ninety plus (190+) days may convert up to fifteen (15) days annually beginning 2002-03 at their daily rate of pay at the time the deposit is made in accordance with Subd.
+3.b of this article.